-3. High speed tool steels – These contain large amounts of the carbide forming elements which serve not only to furnish wear resisting carbides but also to promote secondary hardening and thereby to increase resistance to softening at elevated temperature.
+- High speed tool steels – These contain large amounts of the carbide forming elements which serve not only to furnish wear resisting carbides but also to promote secondary hardening and thereby to increase resistance to softening at elevated temperature.

 Boiler quality steel – It is the steel used in boilers, pressure vessels and for steam application.
-It is a high tensile carbon steel with consistent quality and is designed to withstand high pressure.
+It is a high tensile C steel with consistent quality and is designed to withstand high pressure.

-Capped Steel – It is rimming steel in which the depth of the rim is controlled by arresting the rimming action at the appropriate time.
+Capped steel – It is rimming steel in which the depth of the rim is controlled by arresting the rimming action at the appropriate time.
 The rimming action can be arrested mechanically by putting a heavy steel plate on the top of the surface of the ingot (mechanical capping) or can be stopped by killing by the addition of deoxidizers on the ingot top (chemical capping).
 The rimming action can also be stopped by spraying water on the top of the ingot.

 Cast steel – This term is used for castings of steel.

-Clean steels – These are steels which are obtained after secondary steel making and satisfy stringent requirements of surface, internal and micro cleanliness quality and of mechanical properties.
+Clean steels – These are steels which are obtained after secondary steelmaking and satisfy stringent requirements of surface, internal and micro cleanliness quality and of mechanical properties.

 Cold heading quality steels – These are quality of steels used for making of fasteners by cold heading process.
 The steel is to be very clean and without any internal or external defects.